mjmahone/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-This document is invalid because even though `fragmentArgUnused` is spread with
+This document is invalid: even though `fragmentArgUnused` is spread with the
-the argument `atOtherHomes`, and even though `$atOtherHomes` is defined as an
+argument `atOtherHomes` and `$atOtherHomes` is defined as an operation variable,
-operation variable, there is never a variable `$atOtherHomes` used within the
+there is never a variable `$atOtherHomes` used within the scope of
-scope of `fragmentArgUnused`.
+`fragmentArgUnused`.

 ### All Variable Usages Are Allowed